justanormalmaker/OPENDRUMS/README.md

 After soldering, we uploaded the .ino code to the Arduino, and the board was ready!

+If you want to complete you project you can also 3d print this case (it's for the 0.1v, we are going to release the 1.0v soon :) )

 ## 💻 Software

 ### Main Softwares